Skip to main content

 mltexp_map.gif

 The Long-term Experiment network currently consists of around 320 experiments with a broad geographical coverage, and including topics such as species mixtures, nutrition, ground preparation, stability and exposure, timber quality, spacing, thinning, native woodlands and natural regeneration.
-In addition, there are a large number of species and provenance trials on a wide range of coniferous and broadleaved species.
+In addition, there are many species and provenance trials on a wide range of coniferous and broadleaved species.

 Many experiments are replicated on contrasting site types around Britain, and can be used to study the effects of local conditions on different treatments.